April 7th 2018

 Is it possible to reverse its effects?

-At this moment in time, the forecast looks unfavourable.
-“Once a collagen molecule has been cross-linked via glycation, that’s permanent for that particular molecule so it’s important to avoid future damage,” explains Dr Williams.
+At this moment in time it looks unlikely.
 However, there are fortunately ways to prevent or slow down the process through glycation-proofing both your diet and skincare regime.

 How to glycation-proof your diet